barpil/Activity_Detector/README.md

 *(db container must be up for backend to start without errors!)*
 ## Backend endpoints
 ##### /videos/{videoIdentifier}
 Request for video partial content.
-(TO CHANGE: At this moment video names in `IdentifierToVideoMapperService` are hardcoded)
+(TO CHANGE: At this moment video names in `VideoService` are hardcoded)